 "It may be a hint of the next Potter thing," he teased.
 "By giving muggles access to the Ministry of Magic, we're feeding the fire a bit."
 Do go on!

 Dial "M" for "Magic"

-Every Potterphile surely knows already, but Gilmore explained that visitors to the Ministry of Magic reach the secretive place by entering a phone box and dialing -- of course -- "6-2-4-4-2."
+Every Potterphile surely knows this already, but Gilmore explained that visitors to the Ministry of Magic reach the secretive place by entering a phone box and dialing—of course—"6-2-4-4-2."
 (It's a considerably less gross means of access than Voldermort's method of flushing oneself down a toilet.
 Yich.)
 "Wouldn't it be great if guests could enter a phone box and visit the Ministry of Magic?"
 Gilmore asked.
 Why yes.
 Yes it would.
 "It may be in the future.
 Who knows?" he said with a twinkle in his eye.

 Perhaps those of you trained in the art of divination could take a peek into the future and let us know whether this prophecy will come true.
-I'd be happy to buy you a round of butterbeers for your troubles.
+We would be happy to buy you a round of butterbeers for your troubles.

 In the Meantime, You Can Ride this Coaster